rails/rails/guides/source/initialization.md

 end
 ```

-As you can see, you can only initialize an app once.
-The initializers are run through
+You can only initialize an app once.
+The Railtie [initializers](configuring.html#initializers)
-the `run_initializers` method which is defined in `railties/lib/rails/initializable.rb`:
+are run through the `run_initializers` method which is defined in
+`railties/lib/rails/initializable.rb`:

 ```ruby
 def run_initializers(group = :default, *args)